 You may be looking at all things Disney and possibly feeling overwhelmed.
 Don’t worry, we’ve got you covered.
-We’ve got a list of 13 must know things for your first Disney visit.
+We’ve got a list of 13 must know things for your first ever Disney visit.

 It is important to read through these items so that you don’t become a Kingdom Casualty and never return to the land of Mickey.

 Today we are talking Disney World philosophy.
-We’re not focusing on which attraction is best, or this hotel is better than that one.
+We’re not focusing on which attraction is best, or is this hotel better than that one.
 We want you to focus on seeing Disney World in the big picture!

 13 Things You Need to Know for Your First Time to Disney World